 Here’s a recipe for caramel sauce that takes some dedication (about 15 minutes of stirring), but is definitely worth it.
 And imagine all the things you can add it to: ice cream, coffee, milkshakes, fruit, yogurt, just to name a few.
-I’ll be posting a recipe for a cool, sweet, refreshing drink soon, using this caramel recipe.
+I use this recipe to make caramel apples and in a cool, sweet drink.

-I’ve tried this recipe using heavy cream and coconut milk (from a can), and both worked well.
+I’ve tried this recipe using heavy cream and full fat coconut milk, and both worked well.
 The overriding flavor is that of the salty sweetness of caramel (regardless of which cream or milk you use).
 Inspiration for this caramel sauce came from this recipe at 101 Cookbooks.